Manuel Margot Player Props: Rays vs. Athletics

-The Tampa Bay Rays, including Manuel Margot (hitting .276 in his past 10 games, with three doubles, two walks and four RBI), battle starter Luis Medina and the Oakland Athletics at Oakland-Alameda County Coliseum, Wednesday at 9:40 PM ET.
+On Thursday, Manuel Margot (hitting .345 in his past 10 games) and the Tampa Bay Rays play the Oakland Athletics, whose starting pitcher will be Paul Blackburn.
+First pitch is at 3:37 PM ET.

-In his last appearance, he racked up two hits (going 2-for-3 with a double and an RBI) against the Athletics.
+He collected three extra-base hits in his most recent appearance (3-for-4 with three doubles and an RBI) against the Athletics.

 Manuel Margot Game Info & Props vs. the Athletics